krishivga/public_notes/Javascript/fcc_node_codingaddict.md

 To view your node servers locally, you need to use `localhost:xxxx` where *xxxx* are the numbers you entered in the `server.listen()` method.

 On all response messages, you can additionally write HTML and CSS directly into the page as formatting.
 For most messages, you can directly add the message through `response.end` to avoid duplication if a message only has to be sent once.
 Also, remember that the message is actually an entire webpage.

+# NPM

+A way to download packages that can significantly reduce development time by using solutions to already solved problems.

+A *local dependency* is a pacakge you only want to use for a specific project.

+## NPM commands
+`npm` is the global command for everything related to NPM `npm --verison` lets you check the version
+`npm i packagename` installs a package (you can use either `i` or `install`) `npm install -g packagename` installs a package globally `sudo npm install -g packagename` installs a package globally for macos

+apr 28